Spreadbet, CFD, FX Risk Warning

 4. Spread Bets and CFDs are 'margined contingent liability transactions' which may require you to make a series of margin payments versus the purchase price and they may only be settled in cash.
 We will never deliver the underlying market asset to which your Spread Bet and CFD relates.

 7. You may place a Stop Loss Order against your position but this may not limit your losses to the amount indicated as market conditions may make it impossible to execute such an Order if the underlying market moves straight through the stop price requested by you.
-You may place a Guaranteed Stop loss order against your positions (if such an Order type is available for that market) but this will incur a fee.
+In this situation we will close your position at the first price reasonably attainable by our dealers in reference to the price and volume activity in the underlying market.

 8. While your transactions will not take place on any exchange you are still liable to all laws pertaining to market manipulation and insider trading.
 TigerWit is regulated and Authorised by the Financial Conduct Authority and all client transactions will be reported to a depositary that is accessible by them.